databricks/databricks-sdk-py/docs/account/workspaces.rst

           If a new workspace omits this property, the server generates a unique deployment name for you with the pattern `dbc-xxxxxxxx-xxxx`.
+        :param gcp_managed_network_config: :class:`GcpManagedNetworkConfig` (optional)
+          The network settings for the workspace.
+The configurations are only for Databricks-managed VPCs.
+It is ignored if you specify a customer-managed VPC in the `network_id` field.", All the IP range configurations must be mutually exclusive.
+An attempt to create a workspace fails if Databricks detects an IP range overlap.

+          Specify custom IP ranges in CIDR format.
+The IP ranges for these fields must not overlap, and all IP addresses must be entirely within the following ranges: `10.0.0.0/8`, `100.64.0.0/10`, `172.16.0.0/12`, `192.168.0.0/16`, and `240.0.0.0/4`.

+          The sizes of these IP ranges affect the maximum number of nodes for the workspace.

+          **Important**: Confirm the IP ranges used by your Databricks workspace before creating the workspace.
+You cannot change them after your workspace is deployed.
+If the IP address ranges for your Databricks are too small, IP exhaustion can occur, causing your Databricks jobs to fail.
+To determine the address range sizes that you need, Databricks provides a calculator as a Microsoft Excel spreadsheet.
+See [calculate subnet sizes for a new workspace].

+          [calculate subnet sizes for a new workspace]: https://docs.gcp.databricks.com/administration-guide/cloud-configurations/gcp/network-sizing.html
+        :param gke_config: :class:`GkeConfig` (optional)
+          The configurations for the GKE cluster of a Databricks workspace.
         :param location: str (optional)
           The Google Cloud region of the workspace data plane in your Google account.
 For example, `us-east4`.
         :param managed_services_customer_managed_key_id: str (optional)